 Professor Miller has held leadership positions in the Business Law Section of the State Bar of Texas as well as the American Bar Association Business Law Section.
 She has served as Chair of the LLCs, Partnerships and Unincorporated Entities Committee of the ABA Business Law Section as well as Chair of the Business Law Section of the State Bar of Texas and Chair of the Texas Partnership and Limited Liability Company Law Committee.
 She received the 2011 Jean Allard "Glass Cutter" Award presented by the Business Law Section of the American Bar Association and the 2013 Martin I. Lubaroff Award presented by the LLCs, Partnerships and Unincorporated Entities Committee of the ABA Business Law Section.
 Professor Miller is an elected member of the American Law Institute, the American Bar Foundation, and the Texas Bar Foundation.

-Professor Miller was in private practice for six years before she returned to Baylor Law School to join the faculty in 1991.
+Professor Miller was in private practice for six years before she returned to Baylor Law to join the faculty in 1991.
 While in practice, she represented banks and bank holding companies, as well as other privately and publicly held companies, in a variety of matters, including formations, reorganizations and acquisitions.
-She received her J.D. from Baylor Law School with highest honors and was first in her graduating class.
+She received her J.D. from Baylor Law with highest honors and was first in her graduating class.
 Upon graduation, she received the highest score in the State of Texas on the July 1985 bar examination.
-While at Baylor Law School, she was Editor in Chief of the Baylor Law Review and the recipient of numerous academic awards.
+While at Baylor Law , she was Editor in Chief of the Baylor Law Review and the recipient of numerous academic awards.
 She received her B.A. from Baylor University in 1982, summa cum laude.
 Professor Miller and her husband Gary have two sons, Thomas (Baylor B.B.A.
 2011, M.S.I.S.
-2013) and David (Baylor B.A 2015, J.D. candidate at University of Iowa Law School 2018).
+2013) and David (Baylor B.A 2015, University of Iowa College of Law J.D.
+2018).